Old Town-Orono YMCA Launches Biggest Mover Challenge

 Registration ends Dec.
 19.

 For more information, see our Facebook event on the Old Town-Orono YMCA page.
-To register, visit otoymca.org/ymca/online-registration, call 827-9622 or stop by the Old Town-Orono YMCA at 472 Stillwater Ave. in Old Town.
+To register, visit otoymca.org/ymca/online-regist

 This post was contributed by a community member.
 Submit your news →